Skip to main content

 Description

-The CrowdSec Bouncer plugin for WordPress has been designed to protect WordPress websites from all kinds of attacks by using CrowdSec technology.
+The CrowdSec Bouncer plugin for WordPress has been designed to protect WordPress websites from various malicious activities by using CrowdSec technology.

 Prerequisites